hellogaga/hellogaga.github.io/_posts/2021-02-16-Python-Style.markdown

 pycodestyle .
 pycodestyle example.py
 ```
-# Common Rules by PEP 8
+# Common rules by PEP 8
 A list of common rules can be found [here](https://www.flake8rules.com/).
 You can find both good and bad practices.
 For example, E111 is *Indentation is not a multiple of four*.
 That implies that the indentation did not follow the convention.
 The document might followed indentation of two spaces, which are convention in some companies.

 # How to fix codes.